Diarselimi/diarselimi.github.io-old/posts/how-do-channels-waitgroups-goroutines-work.md

 ### What are waitgroups?
 Waitgroups are processes where you can make a method to wait for x amount of time.
-If I check the [docs about Waitgroups](https://pkg.go.dev/sync#WaitGroup) I will see that it is part of sync library [which we used before with mutexes](https://diarselimi.github.io/blog/how-does-the-mutex-work-in-GO).
+If I check the [docs about Waitgroups](https://pkg.go.dev/sync#WaitGroup) I will see that it is part of the sync library [which we used before with mutexes](https://diarselimi.github.io/blog/how-does-the-mutex-work-in-GO).
-Waitgroups are really helpfull when you are working with goroutines, they help you to wait for the job to be done.
+Waitgroups are really helpful when you are working with goroutines, they help you to wait for the job to be done.

 ### Do you have an example?